Happy Head vs. Hims

 Combination treatments available53

 For most people, Hims clearly offers the best pricing and, according to our testers, the superior delivery mechanism.
-The only real reason you might reach for Happy Head as an alternative is that you want the extra minoxidil concentration or you’re a woman who needs something like spironolactone instead of finasteride in a combination treatment (finasteride’s hormonal influence makes it an untenable choice for premenopausal women).
+The only real reason you might reach for Happy Head as an alternative is that you’re a premenopausal woman who is looking for something more than just minoxidil for hair loss purposes.

 Happy Head vs. Hims for oral hair loss medications